Dato-DXd Shows Favorable Benefit in EGFR-Mutant NSCLC

 Furthermore, Sands highlighted results from the TROPION-Lung05 trial, which was a single-arm trial that exclusively enrolled patients with actionable genomic alterations.
 Expressing that EGFR mutations were also expressed in a majority of patients in this trial, he suggested that these patients experienced the greatest benefit from dato-DXd.

 He concluded by highlighting combined data from the EGFR-mutated disease cohorts of both trials, which the FDA used to support the approval of dato-DXd in EGFR-mutant metastatic NSCLC.
-He highlighed a median PFS of 5.8 months and a median OS of 15.6 months, which he expressed was favorable compared with docetaxel.
+He highlighted a median PFS of 5.8 months and a median OS of 15.6 months, which he expressed was favorable compared with docetaxel.

 Transcript

 [Dato-DXd] is another treatment option for patients [and] a new one as well.
 Patients who have [received] prior EGFR TKI and prior chemotherapy, the standard of care, are then looking at next-line docetaxel.
 We have a randomized trial of dato-DXd vs docetaxel in all comers [for NSCLC].
-[A total of] 17% of patients that enrolled to that trial had tumors with actionable genomic alterations, and that is where we saw the greatest benefit.
+[A total of] 17% of patients who enrolled in that trial had tumors with actionable genomic alterations, and that is where we saw the greatest benefit.

 To speak broadly about TROPION-Lung01, beyond just actionable genomic alterations, in the squamous cohort, we saw that it underperformed [vs] docetaxel.
-In the nonsquamous cohort, we saw statistically significant improvement in [PFS]; we saw a trend of improvement in [OS] that matches the PFS benefit but did not reach statistical significance, meaning that the confidence interval crossed 1.
+In the nonsquamous cohort, we saw statistically significant improvement in progression-free survival [PFS]; we saw a trend of improvement in [OS] that matches the PFS benefit but did not reach statistical significance, meaning that the confidence interval crossed 1.
 In that 17% group of those with actionable genomic alterations, that OS trend was much bigger.
-Amongst those in the actionable genomic alteration cohort, the EGFR-mutated [subgroup] represented the majority of those alteration groups in that subset.
+Among those in the actionable genomic alteration cohort, the EGFR-mutated [subgroup] represented the majority of those alteration groups in that subset.

 TROPION-Lung05 was a study that was similar.
 It was a single-arm trial, but patients who had previously [received] targeted therapy and platinum-based chemotherapy then ended up [receiving] dato-DXd.
 Only [patients with] tumors with actionable genomic alterations [were] enrolled.
 Again, the piece of the pie that was the biggest was the one of EGFR-mutated [disease], and EGFR-mutated did look better than the [ALK-rearranged subgroup] as well.

 I know the focus is really the EGFR group, per the recent FDA approval.
-We now we have a cohort of essentially combining all EGFR [mutant subgroups] from TROPION-Lung01 as well as TROPION-Lung05, and within that, we see a median [PFS] benefit of 5.8 months and a median [OS] of 15.6 months.
+We now have a cohort of essentially combining all EGFR [mutant subgroups] from TROPION-Lung01 as well as TROPION-Lung05, and within that, we see a median [PFS] benefit of 5.8 months and a median [OS] of 15.6 months.
 As far as how it compares to docetaxel, I’d say it compares favorably.

 References